Sepehr1812/xv6-public/README.md

 Struct fields have been added to each process.

+!
+Numbers in my commit notes are numbers of questions in the project description.
 !! my changes to source codes are below ```// My project``` lines.
 !!!
 You can find the source code here: https://github.com/mit-pdos/xv6-public